Maintained by NextGen Coastal — $342M under management in OC & LA

 A court-ordered inspection, repair, or possession under an unlawful detainer judgment allows entry without the statutory 24-hour notice, per the terms of the order.

-• "Just checking in" or a wellness check — not a permitted reason without consent
+• "Just checking in" / wellness check — not a permitted reason without consent.
+Real welfare concern?
+Call the police; they have authority you don't.

-• Looking for lease violations — not a permitted reason on its own; a suspected violation must rise to the level of an emergency or you must notice a legitimate inspection
+• Looking for lease violations — not a permitted reason in itself.
+Either an emergency applies or you notice a real inspection.

-• Delivering mail or packages — not a permitted reason; leave them outside the door
+• Delivering mail or packages — leave them outside.

-• Retrieving the landlord's personal belongings left behind — not an emergency; arrange with tenant
+• Retrieving belongings left in the unit — not an emergency; arrange with the tenant.

-• Investigating an allegation about pets, occupants, or activities — requires a noticed inspection, not a surprise drop-in
+• Investigating reports of pets, extra occupants, or activities — noticed inspection, not a surprise drop-in.

-1. Date and approximate time of entry.
-A specific date and a reasonable time window.
-Courts accept a 4-hour window ("between 10am and 2pm") as reasonable; an 8-hour window ("between 9am and 5pm") is borderline and may be found unreasonable.
+1. Date and approximate time.
+Specific date and a reasonable time window.
+A 4-hour window ("between 10am and 2pm") is generally accepted.
+An 8-hour window ("between 9am and 5pm") is borderline and gets challenged.

 4. In writing.
-Email, text message, or posted on the front door.
-Oral-only notice is insufficient for the initial notice (though acceptable for follow-up showings under §1954(d)(2)).
+Email, text, or posted notice.
+Oral-only notice doesn't qualify for the initial notice (oral is allowed for follow-up showings under §1954(d)(2), but only after the first written notice has been served).

-• Leaving the notice with someone of suitable age at the unit
+• Leaving with a person of suitable age at the unit.

-• Leaving the notice at or near the front door in a place where it will be seen
+• Posting at or near the front door where it will be seen.

-• Mailing the notice (adds 6 days to the running of the 24-hour period under the statutory presumption)
+• Mailing — adds 6 days to the running of the 24-hour clock under the statutory presumption, so not the right tool for tight schedules.

-• Email or text message — if the tenant has provided an email or phone number for communications and the notice is reasonably calculated to reach them.
-This has become the standard for professionally managed units.
+• Email or text if the tenant gave you that address or number for communications.
+Standard for professionally managed units.

 Sample 24-Hour Notice of Entry